K3v123/pdfStuff/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow.svg)

 A collection of small Python scripts for PDF compression, merging, and basic image conversion.
 Designed for handling sensitive documents with minimal dependencies.
+I used it for merging my cv with academic transcript etc.

 ## ⚠️ Critical Disclaimer
 **I AM NOT ACCOUNTABLE FOR ANY DATA LOSS, PRIVACY BREACHES, OR DAMAGES RESULTING FROM THE USE OF THESE TOOLS.**